Installation

 /opt/csm/deploy.sh install

-vi /opt/csm/csm.yaml # set hostname, alert email, infra IPs
+vi /etc/csm/csm.yaml # set hostname, alert email, infra IPs

 csm validate